 Active, at-rest, and passive lateral earth pressure coefficients shall be calculated in accordance with Subsection 3.11 of AASHTO-LRFD-BDS and Section 10 of FHWA Soils and Foundations-Volume II.
 Earth pressures due to external loads (uniform surcharge, point load, line load, and strip load) shall be calculated in accordance with Subsection 3.11.6 of AASHTO-LRFD-BDS.
 Live Load Surcharge shall be obtained from Subsection 3.11.6.4 of AASHTO-LRFD-BDS.
 Load factors shall be obtained from Section 3 of AASHTO-LRFD-BDS.
+Seismic earth pressures shall be calculated in accordance with Subsection 3.11.6.4 of AASHTO-LRFD-BDS.
 Seismic earth pressures shall be calculated in accordance with Section 11 of AASHTO LRFD and Subsection 6.8 of this manual.
 All permanent retaining walls shall be designed for drained and undrained conditions.